The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 It's an AP story out of Havana.

-Fidel Castro claims uh Obama is living in a fantasy world.
+Fidel Castro claims Obama is living in a fantasy world.

 Fidel Castro speculated today that a nuclear strike on Iran might help Obama win a second term.

-Also suggested a UI United States could attack North Korea.
+Also suggested the United States could attack North Korea.

-A Cuban leader who's not been seen in public in four years, said the president's a victim of fantasies, planted in his mind by sinister advisors.
+A Cuban leader who's not been seen in public in four years said the president is a victim of fantasies planted in his mind by sinister advisors.

-That headline, uh Obama claims Obama lives in fantasy world.
+That headline, Obama claims Obama lives in fantasy world.

 Who is it that brought in James Cameron for advice on this oil will leak?

-Was it the f somebody has our federal government reached out to a movie producer who makes movies about the Titanic in a big giant tank of water?
+Was it the somebody has written our federal government reached out to a movie producer who makes movies about the Titanic in a big giant tank of water?

 They brought in James Cameron, who also made a movie about blue people.

-Well, I know he has experience deep water filming, he's been down there to the Titanic and somebody.
+Well, I know he has experience with deep water filming.

-So they brought him in with uh to ask him on what he would do about stopping the oil leak.
+So they brought him in to ask him on what he would do about stopping the oil leak.

 Yeah.

-Um whatever it was, if Richard Bayshart were still alive, and David David uh Hilverson, Helverson, whatever, those guys could be brought in to testify too, because they they fought off giant squids down there.
+Whatever it was, if Richard Bayard was still alive, and David Hilverson, Helverson, whatever, those guys could be brought in to testify, too, because they fought off giant squids down there.

-Uh workers who obtain jobs with other people's social security numbers.
+Workers who obtain jobs with other people's social security numbers happens all the time.

 It wreaks havoc on your taxes, your credit history.